- Elevation Graphics Overview

 Our Elevation Graphics library includes blocks that provide an elevation view (side view) of objects.

-As of October 2019, we've made some major updates to both our Plan Graphics and Elevation Graphics block libraries, with tons of new blocks and an updated source block folder organization.
+We made some major updates to both our Plan Graphics and Elevation Graphics block libraries back in 2019, with tons of new blocks and an updated source block folder organization.
 See our Updated Blocks and Block Folder Structure article to earn more about these updated blocks, how to get them, and how to integrate your custom blocks into the new folder structure.

 Elevation Graphics Overview